fdabl/fdabl.github.io/_posts/2020-07-22-Corona-Party.md

 Government retorts by shifting perspective: while the chances of virus spreading at any one party may indeed be small, this does not licence throwing it.
 Otherwise many parties would mushroom, considerably increasing the chances of virus spread.
 Indeed, government stresses, this is why such parties remain *illegal*.

-But while *if-everybody-did-what-you-did* type of arguments score high with parents, they usually do no score high with their children.
+But while *if-everybody-did-what-you-did* type of arguments score high with parents, they usually do not score high with their children.
 So instead, in this post, we ask the question from an individual's perspective: what are the chances of getting the virus after attending this or that party?
 And what factors make this more or less likely?

 As a disclaimer, I should say that I am not an epidemiologist --- who, by the way, are a [more cautious bunch](https://www.nytimes.com/interactive/2020/06/08/upshot/when-epidemiologists-will-do-everyday-things-coronavirus.html) than I or the majority of my age group --- and so my assessment of the evidence may not agree with expert opinion.
 With that out of the way, and without further ado, let's dive in.